Gene Vincent: Early life

-Craddock planned a career in the Navy and, in 1955, used his $612 re-enlistment bonus to buy a new Triumph motorcycle.
+Craddock planned a career in the Navy, and in 1955, he used his $612 re-enlistment bonus to buy a new Triumph motorcycle.
 On July 4, 1955, while he was in Norfolk, his left leg was shattered in an auto crash.
 He refused to allow the leg to be amputated, and the leg was saved, but the injury left him with a limp and pain.
 He wore a steel sheath as a leg brace for the rest of his life.
 Most accounts relate the accident as the fault of a drunk driver who struck him.
-Years later in some of his music biographies, there is no mention of an accident, but it was claimed that his injury was due to a wound incurred in combat in Korea.
-He spent time in the Portsmouth Naval Hospital and was medically discharged from the navy shortly thereafter.
+Years later in some of his music biographies, no mention is made of an accident, but it was claimed that his injury was due to a wound incurred in combat in Korea.
+He spent time in the Portsmouth Naval Hospital and was medically discharged from the Navy shortly thereafter.

 Early music career

 Craddock became involved in the local music scene in Norfolk.
 He changed his name to Gene Vincent and formed a rockabilly band, Gene Vincent and His Blue Caps (a term used in reference to enlisted sailors in the U.S. Navy).
 The band included Willie Williams on rhythm guitar (replaced in late 1956 by Paul Peek), Jack Neal on upright bass, Dickie Harrell on drums (died May 31, 2023, at age 82), and Cliff Gallup on lead guitar.
 He also collaborated with another rising musician, Jay Chevalier of Rapides Parish, Louisiana.
 Vincent and His Blue Caps soon gained a reputation playing in various country bars in Norfolk.
-There they won a talent contest organized by a local radio DJ, "Sheriff Tex" Davis, who then became Vincent's manager.
+There, they won a talent contest organized by a local radio DJ, "Sheriff Tex" Davis, who then became Vincent's manager.